q3769/chunk4j/README.md

 ```

 On the stitcher side, the `stitch` method is called repeatedly on all chunks.
-Whenever a meaningful group of chunks can form to restore a complete original data blob (bytes), such bytes are returned.
+On each call, if a meaningful group of chunks can form to restore a complete original data blob (bytes), such bytes are returned inside an `Optional`; otherwise, the `stitch` method caches the `chunk` and returns an empty `Optional`.

 ```
 public class MyReceiver {